Search - Dealing With Dragons (Enchanted Forest, Bk 1)

 Princess Cimorene isn't like other princesses!
 Her parents want her to be a proper princess, and dance and smile and marry a nice prince.
 Cimorene thinks that the prince is handsome - but unfortunately isn't anything else!
 Foiled in her attempts to learn unprincess-ly pursuits, such as weaponry, cooking, magic and alchemy, she sets off to be a Dragon's Princess, agreeing to cook (she makes a mean cherries jubilee) and clean for the dragon...but in the process has to fend off stupid knights and princes who just won't leave her un-rescued!
 Funny, bitingly witty, and marvelously sarcastic...you'll never see the subtle social commentary coming!

-If you liked this book, also try Mercedes Lackey's also-very-non-traditional look at fairy tales, The Fairy Godmother, which is just excellent...charming and original, with another strong female protagonist.
-There's a follow-up called One Good Knight, but its not nearly as good.
+If you liked this book, try Mercedes Lackey's also-very-non-traditional look at fairy tales, The Fairy Godmother, which is just excellent...charming and original, with another strong female protagonist.
+There's a follow-up called One Good Knight, but it's not nearly as good.
 And, if you like THAT, try renting the movie miniseries The Tenth Kingdom, a modern take on classic fairytale themes.

-reviewed Dealing With Dragons (Enchanted Forest, Bk 1) on + 92 more book reviews
+reviewed Dealing With Dragons (Enchanted Forest, Bk 1) on

 Cimorene may be a princess, but she would rather keep house for a dragon than marry some silly prince.
 A charming YA fantasy adventure which pokes fun at numerous fairytale stereotypes.
 It has dragons, a stone prince, evil wizards, and one very determined and level-headed princess.
 A winner!